-- j.
-Debt Service Reserve.
-The Project will be required to fund a Debt Service Reserve with all cash remaining after paying the Operating Expenses, Deferred Developer Fee, reasonable Asset Management fee to the investor, and Supportive Services in the event that: - i.
-ADOH's pro forma for the Project anticipates a debt coverage ratio of lower than one point one five (1.15) in any year prior to loan maturity on the primary debt, or - ii.
-ADOH's pro forma for the Project anticipates a debt coverage ratio of lower than one point zero (1.0) in any year prior to the loan maturity of the primary debt plus all subordinate ADOH and Local Government financing after paying the Deferred Developer Fee, reasonable Asset Management Fee to the investor and Supportive Services costs funded from property operations. - 4.
-Development Budget Form 3.
+- 4. Development Budget Form 3.
 Applicants shall disclose all uses of development funds including, but not limited to, funds used to build commercial and/or retail space.
 Costs are limited to those that are necessary to build the Project.
 All sources, including reserves and contingency items, must be funded from cash sources that are dedicated to the Project.
 With the exception of the Lease-Up Reserve, Letters of credit and cash from operations are not acceptable financing sources to cover financing gaps in the Development Budget. - a.
-Acquisition costs for each Project type shall be limited to lowest of: the original purchase price with documented extension fees and documented reasonable carrying costs, the appraisal submitted with the application and the construction lender's appraisal submitted prior to equity closing.
-The "building" cost on Line 2 of Form 3 Page 8 through 11 will be limited to the "As-Is" market value assuming market rental rates.
-"As-If" prospective values are not an acceptable form of valuation for determination of acquisition costs. - i.
-Projects which include Acquisition/Demolition and New Construction components are limited to the "As If" Vacant Land value.
-The value of buildings to be demolished (or torn down to the foundation) shall not be included in the Development Budget. - An upfront capitalized payment of a land lease may not be included in the Development Budget. - b.
+Acquisition costs: - i.
+ADOH will limit acquisition costs in the Development Budget to the lowest of: original purchase price with documented extension fees, the "As-Is" Market Value in the appraisal submitted with the application, and the "As-Is" Market Value in the construction lender's appraisal submitted prior to equity closing.
+"As-If" prospective values are not an acceptable form of valuation for determination of acquisition costs.
+In addition: - 1) Principals in common between the seller and buyer: (See definition of Principal in the definitions section of this Plan.)
+Any equity or appreciation in value realized over time by a Project Principal will remain in the Project as soft seller financing at a reasonable interest rate.
+For example, if the current appraised value and the purchase price of a parcel of land are both \$1,000,000 and the Principal purchased the land ten years ago for \$300,000 and the Principal incurred \$100,000 in reasonable documented carrying costs (i.e. interest and fees on a third party armslength loan taken out to purchase the land, periodic clearing of weeds, real property taxes), then the Development Budget would include the \$1,000,000 as the purchase price and the sources would include a \$600,000 soft seller carryback loan in the capital stack. - Projects which include Acquisition/Demolition and New Construction components are limited to the "As If" Vacant Land value.
+The value of buildings to be demolished (or torn down to the foundation) shall not be included in the Development Budget. - ii.
+An upfront capitalized payment of a land lease may not be included in the Development Budget. - b.
+Construction Costs for Residential Floor Area in excess of the maximum square footage listed in Exhibit D(IV) shall be removed from Eligible Basis. - c.
 Construction Contingency.
 Applications shall include a minimum hard cost contingency of five percent (5%) of the Total Direct Construction Cost line item for New Construction and seven percent (7%) of the Total Direct Construction Cost line item for all other project types.
 The maximum hard cost contingency for all project types is ten percent (10%) of the "Total Direct Construction Cost" line item.
 Rehabilitation projects and Acquisition/Demo projects may also include a hazardous waste contingency of up to seven percent (7%) of the "Total Direct Construction Cost" line item.